galtm/xslt-accumulator-tools/README.md

 sample-acc/test/internal-elem-external.xspec
 ```

-For examples of architectures that test accumulators using `run-as="import"` (default), see
+For examples of architectures that test accumulators using `run-as="import"` (default), see these files:
 ```
 sample-acc/test/internal-elem-dedicated.xspec
 sample-acc/test/internal-elem-integrated.xspec